drasive/mysql-to-webform/README.md

 ## Documentation
 The documentation is available in the [/docs folder](docs).

 The project is developed using Visual Studio 2013 with the plugin "PHP Tools for Visual Studio" (proprietary).
-These tools are neither required for running nor developing the application, though.
+These tools are neither a requirement for running nor developing the application.

 ## Screenshots
 ### 1. Generating a form